Warning in file(filename, "r", encoding = encoding): URL

 NA

-is R’s symbol for missing information, and it is common to have multiple NA
+is R’s symbol for missing information, and it is

 In contrast, the long data format does not require a place holder for each combination of variable values.
 Since each combination is saved as its own row, you can simply not include rows that contain an NA.